sig-rpc/sig-rpc.github.io/_optimisations/matlab/gpuarray.md

 This takes around 19 ms to compute.

-In contrast, performing the same operation on the GPU and copying the data back only takes 2.21ms.
+In contrast, performing the same operation on the GPU and copying the data back only takes 2 ms. Note, it may run slower the first time the code is run while MATLAB compiles an internal CUDA kernel.

 ```matlab